lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/Read_QC.md

 pwd
 ```

-To run fastqc on the first MiSeq file, run the command below; *<your_username>* should be the name you used for your folder.
+To run fastqc on the first file, run the command below; *<your_username>* should be the name you used for your folder.
 Note that the command should be written on a *single line*.
 Also note where you should put spaces!

 ```
 fastqc -o /home/<your_username>/qc /data/qc/cod_read1.fastq